PioKozi/ShutTheBox/README.md

 I'm a GCSE student, so feel free to ignore this as it is not likely to be particularly worthwhile: just a small project.
 That being said, feel free to comment, though this probably won't be updated much.

+That and the dice in this game look pretty bad, so if you have your own jpgs or pngs just change the ones in the DiceFaces folder.

 # For use
 You will need:
 * Python 3 installed, preferably 3.7.
 If it is not installed, follow these steps for Linux